ViiV Healthcare announces start of phase III study of long-acting cabotegravir for HIV prevention in women

 The HPTN 084 study will evaluate injections given every two months.

 London, UK 30 November 2017 – Today, ViiV Healthcare, the global specialist HIV company majority owned by GSK, with Pfizer Inc. and Shionogi Limited as shareholders, announced the start of HPTN 084,1 a phase III study to evaluate long-acting cabotegravir for the prevention of HIV infection in sexually active women.
 The study will evaluate injections of cabotegravir given every two months compared with daily oral pre-exposure prophylaxis (PrEP) with emtricitabine/tenofovir disoproxil fumarate.

-The study seeks to enrol 3,200 women aged 18 to 45 years from sub-Saharan African countries and is being conducted through a public‑private funding collaboration composed of ViiV Healthcare, the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH), and the Bill & Melinda Gates Foundation.
+The study seeks to enroll 3,200 women aged 18 to 45 years from sub-Saharan African countries and is being conducted through a public‑private funding collaboration composed of ViiV Healthcare; the National Institute of Allergy and Infectious Diseases (NIAID); part of the National Institutes of Health (NIH); and the Bill & Melinda Gates Foundation.
 The study is sponsored by NIAID, and study medications are being provided by Gilead Sciences, Inc. and ViiV Healthcare.

 In December 2016, ViiV Healthcare announced the start of a complementary study (HPTN 083) in HIV-uninfected men and transgender women who have sex with men — also sponsored by NIAID and funded through a public‑private collaboration with NIAID and ViiV Healthcare.